Conserving a clocktower in the middle of a working Parliament

 Over the years, panes of glass in the clock dials had broken and been replaced with poor imitations.
 The replacement glass didn’t match the original colour.
 All 1296 pieces of glass in the clock dials have been replaced.

 A team of specialist stained-glass experts from South London worked to find the perfect colour match.
 Pieces of mouth-blown, pot opal glass were cut into shape and then fitted by hand into the frame.
 Now the visual impact of the dials is true to the original intention of the architects.

 Saving the UK’s biggest turret clock

 The Great Clock was the largest and most accurate clock in the world when it was built in 1859 and remains the biggest striking and chiming turret clock in the UK.
-The complexity of its design, its sheer size and weight, and the complete lack of drawings for the mechanism mean that it has been an interesting challenge for our clock team.
+The complexity of its design, its sheer size and weight, and the complete lack of drawings for the mechanism mean that it has been an interesting challenge for our clock mechanics.

 For the first time in its history:

 - the 12-tonne clock has been dismantled, winched 53 metres down to ground level and taken off-site for a complete overhaul

 - each of the hundreds of wheels, pinions and bushes have been examined, repaired, photographed, logged and painted

 - the automatic winding mechanism installed in 1912, parts of which were thought to have been lost, has been rebuilt, and will be put back in place when the Great Clock returns home.

 While the work was undertaken, the hands of the clock were run on an electrical mechanism.
 In order to ring Big Ben for Remembrance Sunday and New Year’s Eve, a temporary striking mechanism was installed, connected to the clock, and tested before the bell was struck.